FREQUENTLY ASKED QUESTIONS

 Do I need to send money with my camper/counselor?

 No money is necessary.
 Camp SMILE provides three meals and two snacks each day.
-However, there will be opportunities at check in to purchase camp merchandise.
+However, there will be opportunities at check in and check out to purchase camp merchandise.

 What do I need to send with my camper/counselor?